ClickHouse/ClickHouse/docs/en/operations/server_settings/settings.md

   <format_schema_path>format_schemas/</format_schema_path>
 ```

-## graphite {#server_settings-graphite}
+## graphite {#server-settings-graphite}

 Sending data to [Graphite](https://github.com/graphite-project).

 Settings:

 -   host – The Graphite server.
 -   port – The port on the Graphite server.
 -   interval – The interval for sending, in seconds.
 -   timeout – The timeout for sending data, in seconds.
 -   root\_path – Prefix for keys.
 -   metrics – Sending data from the [system.metrics](../system_tables.md#system_tables-metrics) table.
 -   events – Sending deltas data accumulated for the time period from the [system.events](../system_tables.md#system_tables-events) table.
 -   events\_cumulative – Sending cumulative data from the [system.events](../system_tables.md#system_tables-events) table.
 -   asynchronous\_metrics – Sending data from the [system.asynchronous\_metrics](../system_tables.md#system_tables-asynchronous_metrics) table.

 You can configure multiple `<graphite>` clauses.
 For instance, you can use this for sending different data at different intervals.